Benjamin144/My-Resume/README.md

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
+-   On some mobile devices the landing page background image appears to not fluidly stretchacross the extremities of the navigation bar.
-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
+-   A white gap can be seen down the sides of the landing page and navigation bar as a result looks wider
 -   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.

 ## Deployment